department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Sign-as-a Rep-Round3-Oct2021/Usability research/usability-research-plan.md

 - Are you a Veteran who has a caregiver? (must recruit at least 2)

-Answer must be yes for 2 participants:
+**Must have for at least 2 participants:**

 - Are you a Veteran’s legal representative?
   - If confused, provide this explanation: A representative is a person who, under applicable law, has authority to act on behalf of the Veteran or who is legally vested with the responsibility or care of the Veteran.
 Being next of kin or being married to the veteran does not automatically constitute legal representation.

+- At least 2 participants should use a mobile device and at least 2 participants should use a desktop/laptop

+**Must have for at least 1 participant:**
+- Have a disability rating of 70% or greater and identified cognitive impairments and/or functional disabilities
+- Would use assistive technology to fill out this application

 **Good to have for participants**

-- At least 2 participants with a disability rating with a disability rating of 70% or greater and identified cognitive impairments and/or functional disabilities (please note that the prototype is not accessible for assistive tech)
 - 50% women, 50% men
 - 50% people who identify as an ethnicity/race other Caucasian
-- At least 1 participant 35 or under and 1 participant over 55
+- At least 1 participant 35 or under and 1
+- At least 1 participant over 55
-- At least one person that does not have a college degree (to include enlisted Vets)
+- At least 1 participant that does not have a college degree (to include enlisted Vets)
-- At least one person who lives in a rural or remote area
+- At least 1 participant who lives in a rural or remote area

 **Recruitment requirements**

-- All must have a laptop/desktop and be willing to be complete the test on said laptop/desktop (the prototype is not accessible on mobile devices)
+- All must have a laptop/desktop or phone/tablet and be willing to be complete the test on the device
 - Participants must be able to use Zoom, locate and use the chat function in Zoom, and to share their screen through Zoom.

 ## Timeline

-**Desired Timeline: October 27 - 29th, 2021**
+**Desired Timeline: TBD**

 Session length: 45 minutes